Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Introduction

 Recent advances in machine learning (ML) have transformed the development of interatomic potentials by combining the accuracy of first-principles methods with the computational efficiency of empirical models.
 Machine learning interatomic potentials (MLIPs) employ rich descriptors of local atomic environments to construct systematic parameterizations of the potential energy, which is then fitted to match DFT predictions on small snapshots of the system(s) of interest.
 Early examples include permutation-invariant polynomials~\cite{Braams01102009}, neural networks of atom-centered symmetry functions~\cite{10.1063/1.3553717}, Gaussian approximation potentials~\cite{PhysRevLett.104.136403, Bart_k_2013}, the spectral neighbor analysis method (SNAP)~\cite{THOMPSON2015316}, moment tensor potentials (MTP)~\cite{mtp}, and the atomic cluster expansion (ACE)~\cite{PhysRevB.99.014104}.
 Recently, equivariant graph neural network techniques \cite{PhysRevLett.120.145301, gnns, mfdncs, graph_nns} have been gaining increasing traction due to their ability to model vastly more complex systems.
 However, the focus of the present work will be on linear models; specifically ACE.

 For large linear MLIPs models, achieving a balance between model complexity, interpretability, and generalizability remains a challenge~\cite{Deringer2018, https://doi.org/10.1002/adma.201902765}.
 Sparse selection of features can in principle lead to minimal yet informative descriptions.
 Such models tend to enhance interpretability, scalability, and generalization to unseen configurations.
+Several previous studies have explored sparsification strategies for linear MLIPs.
 An early example of sparsification in this context appears in the MTP model~\cite{mtp}, where a matching pursuit algorithm with crossover and local search was used to minimize an objective with an $\ell_0$ regularization term, to train a potential for tungsten.
 While sparsity was not the primary focus, this work demonstrated that a minimal basis could be identified without sacrificing accuracy.
+Seko et al.~\cite{PhysRevB.90.024101, Seko_2015} introduced the use of the least absolute shrinkage and selection operator (LASSO)~\cite{51791361-8fe2-38d5-959f-ae8d048b490d} to automatically select basis functions from a large set of analytical radial descriptors.
+They demonstrated for elemental metals Na and Mg that a sparse potential energy surface can achieve high accuracy for energies and forces, while reducing the number of basis functions compared to neural network fits.
+Their focus was on showing that sparsity improves efficiency without sacrificing accuracy, using single-element systems and a fixed descriptor form.

+Benoit et al.~\cite{Benoit_2021} studied the transferability of a linearized potential for Au–Fe nanoparticles, using LASSO regression with the Least Angle Regression scheme (LARS)~\cite{Efron_2004}, together referred to as LassoLARS.
+They applied this method to select descriptors from a large candidate pool, varying the penalty parameter to control model complexity.
+They found that adding more descriptors improved training-set accuracy but often reduced accuracy on unseen configurations, and suggested combining descriptor families to mitigate this effect.
+The aim of their study was to measure and interpret the complexity–transferability trade-off for a single challenging system, not to develop a general-purpose sparse MLIPs fitting methodology.
+In a related context, Goldman et al.~\cite{10.1063/5.0141616} employed $\ell_1$-regularized regression (LASSO/LARS) to sparsify the linear ChIMES many-body model.

 Automatic relevance determination (ARD)~\cite{MacKay1996}, an empirical Bayes method that can also be viewed as a sparsification technique, was used in the context of active learning of ACE models~\cite{Oord2022HyperactiveLF}.
-In the present work, we explore the use of two alternative sparse optimization methods, active set basis pursuit (ASP)~\cite{friedlander2012dual}, orthogonal matching pursuit (OMP)~\cite{friedlander2012dual, 342465}, and compare them against ARD and various ``dense'' least squares solvers.
-The ASP and OMP methods we employ produce entire ``paths'' of MLIPs models with increasing model complexity.
-We apply those parameter estimation methods in the linear ACE framework \cite{PhysRevB.99.014104}.